julian-alarcon/prospect-mail/README.md

 As an example, this configuration will let you use Prospect with personal Outlook.com account:

-> Please notice that Prospect Mail is only s in Work/Educational accounts and no issues will be reviewed for personal accounts.
+> Please notice that Prospect Mail is only tested in Work/Educational accounts and no issues will be reviewed for personal accounts.

 ```json
 {